tycho01/react-storybook/docs/api.md

 ## Story Creation API

-We need to create stories to show your components inside React Storybook.
+We need to create stories to show your components inside Ng2 Storybook.
 For that, we need to use this API.

 ### Creating Stories